 \subsection{Outline of the paper}

-In section \S.2 we present the basic definitions and facts about the extrinsic distance restricted to a submanifold, and about the rotationally symmetric spaces used as a model to compare.
-We present too the basic results about the Hessian comparison theory of restricted distance function we are going to use, finishing this section with the description of the isoperimetric context where the results holds.
-Section \S.3 is devoted to the statement and proof of two main Theorems \ref{Main1} and \ref{Main2} and in final section \S.4 we can find stated and proved three corollaries.
+In section \S.2 we present the basic definitions and facts concerning the extrinsic distance restricted to a submanifold, and about the rotationally symmetric spaces used as a model for comparison.
+We also present the basic results regarding the Hessian comparison theory of restricted distance function that will be used.
+This section finishes with the description of the isoperimetric context where the results hold.
+Section \S.3 is devoted to the statement and proof of the two main Theorems \ref{Main1} and \ref{Main2} and three corollaries are stated and proven in the final section \S.4.